outl1ne/using-models-in-laravel-migrations/README.md

 And switch out the User model that is used in `make_name_unique_in_users` from `App\User` to `Migrations\Migration_2020_04_03_055738_make_name_unique_in_users\User`.

 If you now run `php artisan migrate:fresh` you'd get `Unable to locate factory for [Migrations\Migration_2020_04_03_055738_make_name_unique_in_users\User].` error.
-That happens in our case, because our migration depends on User facotry as well and this in turn depends on the User model.
+That happens in our case, because our migration depends on User factory as well and this in turn depends on the User model.
 And as we want to depend on the snaphot version of the model, we'd have to create a model factory for that version of User model.
 We can declare it within our migration.

 ```
     public function up()